-In 2010, a group of senior men (8 CEOs and directors) in Australia formed the Male Champions of Change group, later renamed the Champions of Change Coalition.
+In 2010, a group of eight senior men in Australia (CEOs and directors) formed the Male Champions of Change group, later renamed the Champions of Change Coalition.
 Their purpose is to increase women's representation in leadership.
 The Coalition now includes over 260 CEOs or board members from 225 organizations operating in 155 countries.
 While women leaders are critical collaborators and advisors, the accountability for action rests squarely with the men.
-This initiative shows how one small group of men could scale up to work together with female leaders for gender equality.
-113
+This initiative shows how one small group of men could scale up to work together with female leaders for gender equality.113